 Kunitsyna's recent solo exhibitions include: 'Helium Ecstasy', Galerie Kandlhofer, Vienna, 2019; 'Flux-Time', Museum moderner Kunst Kärnten, 2018; 'In The Fold', Galerie Kandlhofer, Vienna, 2017.

 Recent group show include: Coppla Coronale, Galerie Vorspann, Bad Eisenkappel, 2020; 'There is no clock in the forest', Galerie Schloss Damtschach, Damtschach, 2019; 'Shifts in Time', Over the Influence, Los Angeles, 2019; '2.
 Törn', Galerie 3, Velden am Wörthersee, 2019; 'Women In Print', Galeriekrems, Krems, 2019; '1.
 Törn', Galerie 3, Velden am Wörthersee, 2019;

-She received following awards: ArtPrize Volksbank, Klagenfurt, 2011; Prize for Visual arts of State, Carinthia, 2009 and the BACA Artprize, 2005.
-Her work can be found in significant collections such as: Österreichische Galerie Belvedere, Artothek des Bundes Wien, Museum Moderner Kunst Kärnten, Bank Austria Kunstsammlung, Various Private Collections.
+Kunitsyna has received the following awards: ArtPrize Volksbank, Klagenfurt, 2011; Prize for Visual arts of State, Carinthia, 2009 and the BACA Artprize, 2005.
+Her work can be found in significant collections such as: Österreichische Galerie Belvedere, Artothek des Bundes Wien, Museum Moderner Kunst Kärnten and Bank Austria Kunstsammlung.